What are world views?

 The importance of reason

 Another way that IDL differs from the vast majority of approaches to religion and spirituality is that it is rational.
 While all approaches claim to be rational, to actually be so, we have seen that there are criteria to be met.
 Belief and faith-based claims have to yield when there is either no evidence or evidence points in another direction.
 For example, creationism has to give way to evolutionary theory and the belief that Jews or American Indians are descended from ancient Hebrews has to give away to DNA evidence that indicates they are not.
 If you do a survey, most world views put emotion, belief, and faith, on the one hand, at war and in conflict with reason.
-Instead of viewing doubt and reason as supporters of transpersonal development, as Buddhism does, prepersonal and pre-rational world views tend to fight it.
+Prepersonal and pre-rational world views tend to fight doubt and reason instead of viewing them as supporters of transpersonal development, as Buddhism does.
 Intuition is preferred to reason; divine promptings are preferred to logic.
 Prepersonal belief, faith, worldviews, and state openings are declared to be transpersonal stable level attainment.
-It is wise to view such claims with the utmost suspicion.
+It is wise to ask questions when such claims are made.

 Once the decision has been made that reason is the enemy of religion or spirituality, believers come down on the side of emotion, belief, and faith almost every time.
+Instead of providing a source of objectivity, reason is used to justify prepersonal world views.
 There are many reasons for this.
 One is that reason is based on questioning, which involves doubt, skepticism, and objectivity.
-These are intuitively experienced as undercutting trust in God, dharma or some divine conception of universal order.
+These are intuitively experienced as undercutting trust in God, dharma, or some divine conception of universal order.
 Another is that reasoning has criteria for what is rational and not rational.
-This violates principles of oneness, universal acceptance, love, and egalitarianism.
+This violates principles of divine, rather than human or secular law, oneness, universal acceptance, love, and egalitarianism.
 It creates a hierarchy of exclusivity, and that intuitively rubs the wrong way those fighting for inclusiveness.
 Another reason believers do not trust reason is that rationality creates priesthoods and therefore in itself becomes a religion called secular humanism that is indeed at war with traditional religions.
 Modernity wars with pre-modernity.
 The priesthoods of modernity are those who decide what research is worthy to be published and who decide if something is duplicatable or not.
 Duplication is a core criteria of rationality, but not for a pre-rational and spiritual world view, which tends to value spontaneity and miracles over duplication.
 Another factor is that because reason is intrinsically objective, it is relatively non-empathetic and therefore experienced as non-caring and non-loving.
 This is indeed true for much of scientific humanism; the problem is when the spiritually minded equate scientific humanism with reason, empiricism, or science.
 This is throwing out the baby with the bath water and a mistake that a lot of people do with AQAL and Ken Wilber.
 They conclude that because the system is rational and that he is an intellectual that both must have deficits in compassion, empathy and interpersonal awareness.
-In my experience this conclusion is much more a projection on the part of people uncomfortable with reason.
+In my experience this conclusion is much more a projection on the part of people who either do not reason or who use it to defend a pre-rational world view.

-Wilber makes a very persuasive argument about the necessity of reason.
-If there are indeed three basic developmental stages of prepersonal and pre-rational, belief, faith, and emotionally-based preferences, personal level reason and belief in universal laws, and transpersonal experience of oneness with nature, love, and formlessness, then how do you tell the prepersonal and pre-rational from the transpersonal and trans-rational?
+We have seen that Wilber makes a very persuasive argument about the necessity of reason in the form of the pre-trans fallacy.
+If there are indeed three basic developmental stages, the first of prepersonal and pre-rational, belief, faith, and emotionally-based preferences, the second of personal level reason and belief in universal laws, and third, transpersonal experience of oneness with nature, love, and formlessness, then how do you tell the prepersonal and pre-rational from the transpersonal and trans-rational?
 The only way is evidence that personal level developmental stages, which are rational and require verification, have been included and transcended.
 That means that if some spiritual or mystical experience or claim does not pass the tests of reason and logic it is prepersonal and pre-rational, not transpersonal or trans-rational.
 Try this criteria out for yourself.
 Take anything you want that claims to be transpersonal.
 Ask, “Does it make sense?”
 “Is there evidence?”
 “Is it duplicatable?”
 If it answers with some version of “God told me,” then it’s not transpersonal; it’s prepersonal.

 The importance of objectivity

 For IDL, objectivity, or witnessing, is no more important than confidence, empathy, wisdom, acceptance, and inner peace.
 However, religion tends to value commitment over objectivity.
 You need to be a sheep and not a goat; you need to be a member of the flock of believers.
 Spirituality values objectivity, but generally only of the abstract, formless variety: you seek “clear” consciousness, without thoughts, feelings, or interfering sensations.
-Interviewed emerging potentials manifest both conditioned, issue based, and formless objectivity.
-They thereby provide a bridge between mundane, everyday experience and states of mystical unification that most approaches to religion and spirituality leave out.
-Tibetan Buddhist dream yoga comes closest.
-Most interviewed emerging perspectives do not make distinctions between commitment and objectivity or between the spiritual and non-spiritual.
+Interviewed emerging potentials are both different and important because they manifest both the sort of abstract, formless objectivity cultivated by meditation, and conditioned, issue based objectivity involving our everyday concerns.
+They thereby provide a bridge between mundane, everyday experience and states of mystical unification that many approaches to religion and spirituality leave out.
+There secular, mundane dreams and then there are spiritual dreams.
+There are secular, mundane life activities like eating, and then there are spiritual activities like worship.
+Most interviewed emerging perspectives do not make distinctions between the spiritual and non-spiritual.
 Instead the intention is, “Does this help you wake up?”
 “Does it make you more transparent?”
 Because objectivity is important in order to achieve these objectives, it is a core quality of enlightenment.

 This is not a popular thing to say.
 Everybody claims that their path is the unique exception to this rule.
-Most claim to be “scientific.”
+In addition, prepersonal levels and states are important and valuable in their own right.
+Nature is prepersonal, yet sacred and even divine.
+The problem only arises when that which is prepersonal does not manifest itself in all its glory, as trees, animals, and babies do, but instead pretend to be personal or transpersonal.
+This is done by those varieties of religion and spirituality that claim to be scientific, like creation and quantum energy healing does.
 Are they?
 How can you tell?
-Simple.
-Are their claims duplicatable?
+Ask are their claims duplicatable?
 Do they allow for doubt, questioning, and challenges to their truth claims or not?
 Are they willing to revise their truth claims based on new evidence from experiments, or are they based on unassailable scripture and divinely mandated truth that is true “just because?”
-Beware of appeals to energy medicine that asked to be taken on faith and quantum anything.
+Beware of appeals to energy medicine that ask to be taken on faith and quantum anything.
 People can wrap their work in scientific jargon to impress those who have not learned to ask the above questions.

 Does not rely on “energy” or quantum anything

 Another way that IDL differs in its world view from many contemporary conceptions of spirituality is that it does not seek validation in quantum anything or “energies.”
 These explanations are basically attempts to make the pre-personal scientific and rational.
-It is the equivalent of dressing a pig in a tux so it can come to the party.
-Uncertainty on a quantum level is used to imply that anything is possible, providing a miraculous escape hatch to explain whatever belief system is popular at the time.
+It is the equivalent to concluding babies are mystics because they are one with life.
+Uncertainty on a quantum level is used to imply that anything is possible, providing a miraculous escape hatch to explain whatever belief system is popular is in vogue.
 I can avoid both reason and cause and effect because physics says I can.
-I can be spiritual without first learning to think or hold myself to standards of duplication and peer review.
+I can be spiritual without first learning to think or hold myself to standards of duplication, peer review, or justice.

 The experiments by Heisenberg and others that created the scientific consensus that quantum level phenomena function in a non-causal world of “uncertainty” have now been called into question by subsequent experiments.
 Data is now indicating that causal processes are in place even at a quantum level.
-However, even if uncertainty exists on a quantum level, duplicated research has shown that psychic phenomena, which operate at a quantum level, is statistically significant at only some very small portion of a percentage above random chance.
+However, even if uncertainty exists on a quantum level, duplicated research has shown that psychic phenomena, which operate at a quantum level, are statistically significant at only some very small portion of a percentage above random chance.
 The impact of quantum uncertainty on life is extremely tenuous and problematic and not at all likely to show up in the world of Newtonian physics in anything approaching the level that most approaches to New Age and spirituality imagine that it can.
-For IDL, energy fields and quantum mechanics are beside the point, because interviewed emerging potentials do not seek to explain or legitimatize themselves.
+Interviewed emerging potentials do not seek to legitimatize themselves.
+They are fine being imaginary and prepersonal.
 They simply desire to be listened to, which does not imply that they expect to be agreed with.
 What is required is listening, not agreement; what is required is listening, not validation.
 You and I desire validation; IDL as a method desires validation.
 Emerging potentials themselves do not.

-IDL does not claim to be scientific, because to do so requires controlled studies that have not yet been performed.
+IDL also does not claim to be scientific, because to do so requires controlled studies that have not yet been performed.
 However, IDL does claim to provide a duplicatable, empirical method.
 Briefly stated, it says, “Take this or that perspective and do an interview; operationalize the resulting recommendations and follow them; confirm your results with the feedback of both external (IDL Practitioners) and internal (subsequent interview) sources of objectivity.
-Use your common sense.
+Use your common sense and draw your own conclusions.

 The importance of dreaming

 Dreaming is a regular, dependable shift into another state of consciousness.
-Although it is relatively subjective in relationship to waking awareness, it remains relatively objective in its themes and perspectives.
+Although it is relatively subjective in relationship to waking awareness, dreaming remains relatively objective in its themes and perspectives.
 We know this because they are not our own.
-If they were we could predict them and easily understand them.
+If they were, we could predict them and easily understand them.
 Most people would agree that we do neither and consequently, choose to ignore them as irrelevant.
-What this decision does is deprive us of an important source of objectivity that we need in order to find internal balance and make better decisions.
+What this decision does is deprive us of an important source of objectivity and cybernetic feedback that we need in order to access emerging potentials, find internal balance, make better decisions, and align our goals with the priorities of our life compass.

-IDL interviewing expand our definition of what it means to dream.
-It becomes quite clear that from interviewed perspectives there is little difference between dreaming and waking realities; they are equally real and equally delusions.
+IDL greatly expands our understanding of what it means to dream.
+It becomes quite clear that from interviewed perspectives there is little difference between dreaming and waking realities; they are equally real and equally delusional.
 Similarly, dream and waking entities and selves are disclosed as being equally real and equally delusional.
-What this does is dissolve both ontological and epistemological distinctions, not because they are unimportant or not useful – they are.
-It is because they are seen to be contextual.
-The result is that assumptions about reality stop being primary drivers for belief and action in the world.
+What this does is dissolve both ontological and epistemological distinctions, not because they are unimportant or not useful, but because they are seen to be contextual.
+The result is that assumptions about what is real and what is illusory stop being primary drivers for belief and action in the world.

 The importance of drama